Jesus-E-Rodriguez/minecraft-ftb-revelation-dockerized/README.md

 ## Additional Notes

+`Warning:` by using this project, you are automatically agreeing to the [EULA](https://account.mojang.com/documents/minecraft_eula).
+Please make sure you understand what it is and how it affects you.

 What mods are included here?
 All the regular FTB Revelation mods, plus Gliby's Voice Chat Reloaded.
 If you'd like to add more mods, just add them to the `minecraft/mod` folder.